alvr-org/ALVR/README.md

   - Windows 10 May 2020 update is recommended.
 If you are on an older version, you need to install Chrome or another Chromium based browser.
   - NVIDIA GPU that supports NVENC ([Supported GPUs](https://github.com/polygraphene/ALVR/wiki/Supported-GPU)) (or with an AMD GPU that supports AMF VCE) with the latest driver.
   - Currently only NVIDIA GPUs are supported on Windows 7.
-  - Laptops with dual GPU have to disable the on-board GPU.
+  - Laptops with an onboard (Intel HD, AMD iGPU) and an additional dedicated GPU (NVidia GTX/RTX, AMD HD/R5/R7) should assign the dedicated GPU or "high performance graphics adapter" to the applications ALVR, SteamVR for best performance and compatibility.
+(NVidia: Nvidia control panel->3d settings->application settings; AMD: similiar way)
 - 802.11ac wireless or ethernet wired connection
   - It is recommended to use 802.11ac for the headset and ethernet for PC
   - You need to connect both the PC and the headset to same router (or use a routed connection as described [here](https://github.com/JackD83/ALVR/wiki/ALVR-client-and-server-on-separate-networks))